MTG: Why is Grim Monolith broken?

 But there’s one card in this group that has never gotten as much respect as the others and that’s Grim Monolith.
 Is it truly that powerful?
 And if so, what makes it fly under the radar so much compared to other similar cards?

 Grim Monolith was meant to be a “fixed” version of Mana Vault.
 Like it, it’s an artifact that can be tapped for three colorless mana but that doesn’t untap naturally.
-The big difference between them, is pretty much the fact that Grim Monolith costs one mana more, costing two instead of one.
+The big difference between them, is that Grim Monolith costs one more mana.

 At first glance, this seems like an important difference.
 After all, at a cost of one for a gain of three mana, Mana Vault is pretty much a colorless Dark Ritual, while the additional cost of Grim Monolith makes it comparable to the fairer rituals found in the game today.